PragmaticCoding/PragmaticCoding.github.io/docs/_posts/2022-01-24-PseudoClasses.md

 One good thing about the way that `PseudoClass` is introduced in the JavaDocs is that it reaffirms that the designers of JavaFX intended it to be used as a Reactive framework.
 You can tell this because they take care to explain it in the context of a `BooleanProperty` embedded into a `Node`.

+To be perfectly fair, though, the second sentence in the JavaDocs introduction is a complete and concise summary of everything in this tutorial:

+>Introducing a pseudo-class into a JavaFX class only requires that the method Node.pseudoClassStateChanged(javafx.css.PseudoClass, boolean) be called when the pseudo-class state changes.

-However, in doing this they also made it very difficult to understand just how simple the concept of `PseudoClass` really is.
+However, everything else in the JavaDocs makes it very difficult to believe it could be that simple.
 Hopefully this tutorial has cleared that up.